esphome/esphome-docker-base/NOTES.md

 packages for ESP32/ESP8266.

-Additionally all packages that can't be easily installed with `pip` on all platforms but for which an ubuntu apt package exists, the base images are also used.
+Additionally all packages that can't be easily installed with `pip` on all platforms but for which a Debian package exists, the base images are also used.

-The base image builds on top of `ubuntu:bionic` LTS and not focal fossa because `arm64v8/ubuntu` focal fossa builds are not working.
+The base image builds on top of `debian:buster` (changed from Ubuntu see #16).

 The following docker images are built by this repository: